Four Lawyers Get Candid About Life, Career Aspirations, and Law School Debt

 As these lawyers prove, whether your law career results in your name on the door of a corner office, doing work that benefits the public, or fitting legal arguments into a busy family schedule, you can get your law school debt under control and define your own success.

 Not a lawyer yourself, but know one struggling with student loan debt?
 Be a friend, and share!
-And, no matter what career path you’re on, speak to SoFi’s career strategy team for personalized career advice and services.
+And, no matter what career path you’re on, speak to SoFi’s career coaching team for personalized career advice and services.

 * Name has been changed